-Ever wanted to know how to make a bib necklace?
-There are many many ways to create this trendy look, but here’s my favorite.
-This bib necklace tutorial includes detailed instructions, a printable PDF and even links to a beading kit that will make it easier (and cheaper!) to find all the beading materials to create your own Falling Water necklace.
+Want to know how to make a bib necklace?
+There are tons of ways to create this trendy look, but this beaded design is my favorite.
+My free beading tutorial includes detailed instructions, a printable PDF and links to help you find all the beading materials you’ll need to create your own Falling Water necklace (from my original design!)

 A customer of mine said it best, “The way it lays is so perfect it seems magical.
 And I love that it is just heavy enough to remind me that it is made of rocks and sea creatures.”
 This necklace is my favorite creation so far!
 Dripping with pearls, sea-green semi-precious stones, and tinkling shell coins.
 Accented with beautiful aqua terra jasper, a sprinkling of semi-precious aqua beads and a large natural turquoise bead (something blue!)

 Of course you love it!
 Who wouldn’t?
-But you aren’t ready to shell out $140 to call it your own?
-Well, I’ve got good news, with $52 for materials, 6 hours of your time and these instructions, you can make one for your very own!
+Well, I’ve got good news, you can get everything you need to make it from Fire Mountain Gems, so with 6 hours of your time and these instructions, you can make one for your very own!
 Something this glamorous ought to be shared!!
 Never made a hand-knotted necklace before?
 See this Blog Post for a video tutorial on how to hand knot a beaded necklace.

 The Falling Water necklace is made with green aventurine chips, freshwater pearls, mussel-shell coins and shell beads and accented with bright, stabilized turquoise and unique aqua terra jasper beads.
-Please feel free to source materials yourself, I purchase most of them from Fire Mountain Gems.
-However, since I receive such a high discount when I order in quantity, I’m offering Falling Water Kits in my Etsy shop, for less than you’d pay at Fire Mountain, complete with a color printout of the beading chart and instructions.
+Please feel free to source materials yourself, I purchase mine from Fire Mountain Gems.

 Finished necklace will measure 17″ around the neck.